-Ever had a child who just wouldn’t let go of that favourite toy?
+Ever had a child who just wouldn’t let go of that favorite toy?
 Or maybe it’s a fancy dress costume (or item of clothing) that they will not be without.

-There’s no reason to exclude their favourite toys or outfits from the frame, what better way to show their true personality than to keep these items in the shot?
+There’s no reason to exclude their favorite toys or outfits from the frame, what better way to show their true personality than to keep these items in the shot?

 There’s no point in risking upsetting the child by taking their favourite toys or comfort items away from them.
 Instead, find ways to utilize the items – it will keep the child entertained and provide you with additional photographic opportunities, so keep the camera ready.

-The same rules apply when photographing an older child.
+When photographing children, the same rules apply to older kids.
 If they have a hobby that they are passionate about, introduce it within the session.

 This will make the process more enjoyable for them, and also helps you to connect with them as an individual.
 Capture the memories and always try to incorporate their personality.

-We hope this portrait photography blog post has given you some fresh ideas and room for thought.
+We hope this article on photographing children has given you some fresh ideas, interesting tips and room for thought about.